eth-sri/zkay/docs/language.rst

 - Private bitwise operations cannot be used with 256-bit types.
 - When bit-shifting private values, the shift amount needs to be a constant literal.
 - Address members (balance, send, transfer) are not accessible on private addresses.
-- Division, modulo and exponentiation oeprators are not supported within private expressions.
+- Division, modulo and exponentiation operators are not supported within private expressions.

 Warning
 ------------